austins/Vanilla-App-BasicPages/README.md

 # Basic Pages

-Basic Pages is an application for Vanilla Forums that provides a way for you to create basic public pages for static content in Garden.
+Basic Pages is an application for Vanilla Forums that provides a way for you to create basic pages.

 This application is licensed under the GPLv3.